iwesep2017/iwesep2017.github.io/registration.md

 Registration fee for IWESEP 2017 is quoted in Japanese Yen (JPY).
 Each registration includes lunch and coffee break.
 The registration fee will be collected on-site.
 Only cash payments (no credit cards) can be acceptable.

+* IEEE Student Member: 2500 JPY
-* Attendance of IWESEP 2017 for students: 3500 JPY
+* Student Non-Member: 3500 JPY
-* Attendance of IWESEP 2017: 4000 JPY
+* IEEE Member: 4000 JPY
+* Non-Member: 5000 JPY

 If you have any trouble filling out the form, please contact with the workshop secretariat.
 The email address of the workshop secretariat is iwesep2017(at)is.naist.jp